-The more we decrease rate the more we promote export and import of the goods. - 12. open boarders should be strictly monitored and L/C has to be managed for the import goods because of this trend of avoiding VAT by under vaulting the goods will decrease and VAT collection will be more. - 13.
-Domestic product related to production, distribution and service.
-If current VAT rate will decrease then the internal source of mobilizing will be possible.
-From that the possibility of maximization of internal goods and services.
-If we decrease consumable goods in VAT rate then the customers don't feel any kind of VAT burden and they regard government as a good provision. - 14.
-The people and organization which are going to pay VAT or tax should pt in order form.
+The more we decrease rate the more we promote export and import of the goods. - 12.
+Open borders should be strictly monitored and L/C has to be managed for the import of goods because of this, trend of avoiding VAT by under -voicing the goods will decrease and VAT collection will be more. - 13.
+For domestic product related to production, distribution and service, if current VAT rate is decreased then the effective mobilization of internal source shall be possible and the possibility of maximization of internal goods and services. - 14.
+If we decrease consumable goods in VAT rate then the customers do not feel any kind of VAT burden and they regard government as a good provision. - 15.
+The people and organization which are going to pay VAT or tax should put in order form.
 For example A++ A+ A B C D.... respectively.
 And government should make the provision for these elements like prize, award etc. and by applying this method they will be more number of people in paying VAT or tax.
-And the most probability in increasing the internal revenue. - 15.
-In the present Nepalese environment, there exists instability of political situation, so government should create an environment of strong political comment for effective and successful implementation of VAT system. - 16.
+And the most probability in increasing the internal revenue. - 16.
+In the present Nepalese environment, there exists instability of political situation, so government should create an environment of strong political comment for effective and successful implementation of VAT system. - 17.
+Implication of Proper Valuation Mechanism at Custom Point for import of goods.
+In case of under-valuation of Imported Goods, Custom Office should purchase those goods on declared value and sell it again. - 18.
+Zero Rate of Vat to be implemented for all items, which are not under VAT Purview, which shall make the transaction-volume of business transparent.

+- 19. VAT Threshold (Rs.
+2 Million Transaction in consecutive 12 Months) for Mandatory Registration to be declined gradually. - 20.
 Last but not the least, the government should show the commitment to implement VAT effectively.
 No matter which political party is ruling the roost, it should be honest and serious about VAT implementation.